PdxCodeGuild/Programming101/practice/unit_1/exercise_1.md

 ### **1.1**

-- Create a signature header
+- Create a code signature with:
+  - Project name
+  - Version number
+  - Author
+  - Email
+  - Date

 - Add it to your code once as *single*-line comments, and once as a *multi*-line comment